jim245/cs386team1/Deliverables/UpdatedInception.md

 ## 1. Introduction
 ### Addressing a Stale Market in Platformers

-Welcome to "Go Forth!", an exciting 2D sidescroller adventure set in a medieval world.
+Welcome to "Go Forth!", an exciting 2D side-scroller adventure set in a medieval world.
 In this project, we aim to address the prevalent issue of stagnation in the platformer genre by offering a fresh, exhilarating experience that appeals to a broad range of gamers.
 We recognize the need for a game that combines challenging gameplay with compelling competition while catering to various player preferences.
 "Go Forth!" is our solution to this problem.

 ## 2. Initial Value Proposition and Consumer Segments
 ### Solving the Stale Platformer Problem

 **Initial Value Proposition (IVP):**
-"Go Forth!" presents a novel approach to 2D sidescrollers, offering a fun and challenging experience that engages players through dynamic gameplay and competitive elements.
+"Go Forth!" presents a novel approach to 2D side-scrollers, offering a fun and challenging experience that engages players through dynamic gameplay and competitive elements.

 **Consumer Segments:**
 - **Teen Demographic**: Attracting the youth who seek exciting gaming experiences.